43+ Remote Learning Activities for K-12: 2026 Guide

 Students author a polished ebook that compiles research, visuals, and design into a portable PDF, perfect for offline reading and portfolio evidence.

-Visual Design: Posters & Infographics
+Visual Design: Posters and Infographics

 1. Interactive Digital Posters